marmelab/json-graphql-server/packages/graphql-schema-from-json/README.md

 scalar Date
 ```

-By convention, `json-to-graphql-schema` expects all entities to have an `id` field that is unique for their type - it's the entity primary key.
+By convention, `graphql-schema-from-json` expects all entities to have an `id` field that is unique for their type - it's the entity primary key.
 The type of every field is inferred from the values, so for instance, `Post.title` is a `String!`, and `Post.views` is an `Int!`.
-When all entities have a value for a field, `json-to-graphql-schema` makes the field type non nullable (that's why `Post.views` type is `Int!` and not `Int`).
+When all entities have a value for a field, `graphql-schema-from-json` makes the field type non nullable (that's why `Post.views` type is `Int!` and not `Int`).

-For every field named `*_id`, `json-to-graphql-schema` creates a two-way relationship, to let you fetch related entities from both sides.
+For every field named `*_id`, `graphql-schema-from-json` creates a two-way relationship, to let you fetch related entities from both sides.
 For instance, the presence of the `user_id` field in the `posts` entity leads to the ability to fetch the related `User` for a `Post` - and the related `Posts` for a `User`.

 The `all*` queries accept parameters to let you sort, paginate, and filter the list of results.
 You can filter by any field, not just the primary key.
-For instance, you can get the posts written by user `123`. `json-to-graphql-schema` also adds a full-text query field named `q`, and created range filter fields for numeric and date fields.
+For instance, you can get the posts written by user `123`. `graphql-schema-from-json` also adds a full-text query field named `q`, and created range filter fields for numeric and date fields.
 The detail of all available filters can be seen in the generated `*Filter` type.

 ## GraphQL Usage